retropassdev/RetroPass/Docs/SetupLaunchBoxSorting.md

-# LaunchBox playlist and platform sorting
+# LaunchBox playlists, platforms and games sorting

+## Playlists and platforms sorting

-If you wish to override default alphabetic sorting of platforms and playlists, provide **Sort Title** parameter.
+If you wish to override default alphabetic sorting of **platforms and playlists**, provide **Sort Title** parameter.
 For example, in the following screenshots:
 - **Pinball** playlist **Sort Title** is set to **1**
 - **Nintendo Entertainment System** platform **Sort Title** is set to **2**